narayanatutorial/SpringBootJASYPTExample/README.md

 # SpringBootJASYPTExample
-Spring Boot Jasypt Example for encrypt sensitive data and decrypt before use it by using Jasypt spring boot intergration
+Spring Boot Jasypt Example for encrypt sensitive data and decrypt before use it

+jasypt decrypt the encrypted value before use it in the program like database passwords.

 # Generate Encrypt value
 First up  download Jasypt jar and then encrypt the plain test by using security key and algorithm as follows.